jeffknupp/talks/wharton-web-conference-14.md

 ## Sandman and Flask-Sandboy

 `sandman` came first.
-Has been number one Python project on GitHub twice and is downloaded 25,000 a month.
+Has been number one Python project on GitHub twice and is downloaded 25,000 times a month.
 Flask-Sandboy is `sandman`'s little brother...

 Note: Hopefully now the name makes sense